- Emerging contaminants

 Emerging contaminants are a possible threat to the public health and environment.
-KWR develops smarter, more efficient and cost-effective methods to measure and assess contaminants in water.
-This helps the water sector to realistically assess the human and environmental risks of emerging contaminants, and make decisions about water treatment.
+KWR develops smarter, more integrative, more efficient and cost-effective methods to measure and assess contaminants in water.
+This helps the water sector to perform human and environmental risk assessments of emerging contaminants, and make decisions about water treatment.

 Emerging contaminants as a challenge to the water sector

 Thousands of chemicals are used every day, and new ones are continually put on the market.
 Moreover, increasingly effective detection techniques are revealing the presence, in surface water for instance, of low concentrations of contaminants, whose presence was previously unknown.
 All these chemicals are used for a wide variety of purposes in sectors ranging from industry to medicine.
 The substances and their transformation products include groups that are possibly harmful to humans and the environment.
 Knowledge is needed to determine what the emerging contaminants might mean for the water sector.
 Whether emerging contaminants end up in the water, and what effect this might have on human health and the environment is often unknown beforehand.

 Microplastics are a special case.
 The invention of plastic more than 100 years ago transformed our lives forever.
 Plastic is one of the most versatile materials ever produced and has had an impact on healthcare, as well as on the way we package things, eat, travel and dress.
 But its benefits have come at a cost.
 Plastic pollution in our marine environment is reaching a staggering scale, with 9.5 million tonnes of new plastic waste ending up in our oceans every year.
 Most if not all of it is the result of mismanaged urban and rural waste streams discharging into our surface waters.
 The widespread contamination of our oceans is also fast becoming a worldwide human health hazard, as plastic enters our food chain and water supplies.